Data Wrangling

 opioid_counties_long |>

-Now, we see that we’re back to a long data frame — with up to 9 rows of data per county — one for each year.
+In looking at the output, we see that we’re back to a long data frame — with up to 9 rows of data per county — one for each year.

 You might notice here that the which_year variable looks different than year in the original data frame.
 This is because, pivot_longer() uses the names of the wide variables for the assigned index values (i.e., pills_per_capita_in_2010 rather than just 2010).
 We can fix this up with a couple of extra steps.